-I’m a developer and as such, I very much have a developer’s mindset… Fonts what fonts?
-You can read it can’t you?
+I’m a developer, so I very much have a developer mindset… Fonts, what fonts?
+You can read it, can’t you?

 The Basics of Fonts and How They Work

-Your computer can only display the fonts that it has installed on it or that is made available to it by other means.
-If a designer of any computer-based medium is to deliver a specific font as part of their presentation they must ensure that the chosen font is available to your computer for display.
+Your computer can only display the fonts that it has installed on it, or that are made available to it by other means.
+If a designer of any computer-based medium is to deliver a specific font as part of their presentation, they must ensure that the chosen font is available to their computer for display.

-There are three ways to ensure a font is displayed as we intend:
+There are four ways to ensure a font is displayed as we intend:

 - Use a common/universal font, such as Arial

 - Deliver the needed font along with everything else that makes up the web page as files from the web server.

 - Convert it to an image so that we do not need to rely on the end user having access to the required font.
 This is common when displaying brands and logos.